 A beautiful sea of red and white filled the streets, sidewalks, shops, and restaurants of Ottawa on Canada Day.
 The city was alive with the spirit of Canada and I felt at home.
 Ottawa is a thriving city full of culture, government, business, and fun.
+It has numerous national attractions and s a plethora of other things to see and do.
 As the capital of Canada, I always envisioned my first visit to Ottawa to be on Canada Day and this year I made it a reality.
 From 7 am until 11:30 pm, we explored why Ottawa was a great place to visit on Canada Day and I’ve come up with 5 great reasons to visit Ottawa on Canada’s birthday.

 Number 5 – Paul’s Boat Lines

 One of the best ways to see Ottawa is aboard Paul’s Boat Lines.
 We rode along the famous Ottawa River getting the perfect view of Parliament Buildings, Supreme Court, the Museum of Civilization, the National Art Gallery, Rideau Falls, the residence of the Prime Minister, and countless other historic sites in Ottawa.
 As an introduction to the city, we were given a unique, water perspective in a family-friendly environment.
 Athena loved the views and clapped every time the guide shared information about Ottawa.
 She may not have known what the guide was saying but she liked her regardless.
 The cruise gave us a view of the city as it was first conceived with the river as it’s main highway and resource.

 Number 4 – The Changing of the Guard